scoconno/scoconno.github.io/Teaching/Mind/Substance Dualism/index.md

 > Descartes went far beyond the Copernican hypothesis that our Sun lies at the center of the universe with the Earth moving about it.
 He contended that the Earth is one among many planets, revolving around many different suns distributed throughout the cosmos.
 He further proposed that the whole universe is made of one kind of matter, which follows one set of laws.
 He invented the concept of a single universe, filled with matter having a few describable properties and governed by a few laws of motion.
 While others, including ancient atomists and Stoics, had sketched part of this new picture, Descartes’ vision of a unified physics governed by a few laws of motion was far richer and more detailed.
 Its combination of breadth and unity was unprecedented in his earlier work with Beeckman, or in the works of Copernicus, Galileo, or Kepler.
 This unified vision set the framework for Newton’s subsequent unification of mechanics and astronomy.”
 (Hatfield (2003), 18)

+## Descartes' fundamental claims

+1. There are substances of two fundamentally different kinds in the world, mental substances and material substances—or minds and bodies.
+The essential nature of a mind is to think, be conscious, and engage in other mental activities; the essence of a body is to have spatial extensions (a bulk) and be located in space.
+2. A human person is a composite being (a “union,” as Descartes called it) of a mind and a body.
+3. Minds are diverse from bodies; no mind is identical with a body.
+4. Minds and bodies causally influence each other.
+Some mental phenomena are causes of physical phenomena and vice versa.

+The fourth claim is important.
+Descartes thinks that there is causal interaction between mind and body.
+Mind causes the body to move.
+The body can cause the mind to have various features.
+Here are some examples.
+We'll ultimately worry whether 1 and 3 are compatible with 4, but let's review why Descartes believes in substance dualism.

 ## Substance
 Reality comprises different kinds of entities.
 There are chairs, trees, atoms, and molecules.
 Many think that whatever exists is similar in one important respect: they are all physical.
 Philosophers use the word 'substance' to categorize such a general kind of thing, e.g., clouds and molecules are physical substances.
 'Substance' is an interesting word that has a variety of uses in English.
 Compare 'the substance of the argument' vs. 'the substance in this bucket'.
 For our purposes, 'substance' is closely connected with another Greek word, 'hupokeimenon', which means roughly `what underlies', or 'subject'.